New York Military Academy: 2010-2015 Financial difficulties and sale

+Re-opening

+After spending millions of dollars refurbishing the campus, supporting instruction and making capital improvements, the school reopened on November 2, 2015, with "a handful of returning students" and a recruitment drive.
+For 2016–17, the academic year began with a total of 29 students.

 Location

-The school is located in the town of Cornwall, New York, and uses the mailing address of the village Cornwall-on-Hudson despite being just outside its official boundary.
+The school is located in the town of Cornwall, New York, and uses the mailing address of Cornwall-on-Hudson.